dotnet/vblang/spec/source-files-and-namespaces.md

-# Source Files and Namespaces - Visual Basic specifications
+# Source Files and Namespaces - Visual Basic specification

 A Visual Basic program consists of one or more source files.
 When a program is compiled, all of the source files are processed together; thus, source files can depend on each other, possibly in a circular fashion, without any forward-declaration requirement.
 The textual order of declarations in the program text is generally of no significance.